 1 tbsp hemp seed (optional)

-A tablespoon or two of honey (or agave nectar), to taste
+A tablespoon or two of honey (or agave nectar or maple syrup), to taste

 ½ tsp pumpkin pie spice, or more to taste